reportingandinsights/ri-assistant/knowledge_transfer.md

 Login through the Pinecone-Github SSO using the reporting and insights email.

+[Privacy](https://www.pinecone.io/privacy/): Pinecone protects its customer's privacy and does not sell database data.
+It does collect usage data on how its services are being leveraged.

 Pinecone also uses an API key to access the database, with a near identical process to Groq.
 Remember to copy the key because after you close the window there is no option to access it again.
 1) Click "Create API Key"
 2) Submit a name (you can change the name later) and copy the key